jmursi/Jmursi.github.io/_pages/about.md

 Here's what I have been upto lately:
 <section id="news" class="mt-5">
-📝 ⌘ June 15, 2023: Spending the summer working on model compression in biomedical NLP, and how it affects downstream tasks like fairness.
+▶ _June 15, 2023_: Spending the summer working on model compression in biomedical NLP, and how it affects downstream tasks like fairness.
 </section>